gustavovaliati/keras-yolo3/README.md

     ...
     ```

+1.1 To generate the train.txt file from a pre-configured folder used in
+darknet training, you can use the darknet_annotation.py script and change
+the WIDTH and HEIGHT parameters.

 2. Make sure you have run `python convert.py -w yolov3.cfg yolov3.weights model_data/yolo_weights.h5`
     The file model_data/yolo_weights.h5 is used to load pretrained weights.